fabioperez/cheat-sheets/python/Effective-Python-summary.md

 ### Item 14: Prefer Exceptions to Returning `None`

 * To handle an error inside a function, don't return `None`.
 Instead, raise exceptions to indicate special situations.

+### Item 16: Consider Generators Instead of Returning Lists

+* When creating a function that returns a large sequence of results, consider using a generator instead of a list.